 Increased festive season cover

-Increased cover during such times is not always a standard offering with all insurers – so you should check what cover is offered and any limitations such as maximum value.
+Increased cover during such times is not always standard, so check what cover is offered and any limitations such as maximum value.

 The cheapest home insurance policies offered on price comparison sites can exclude features that you might expect to be standard, but which are optional extras.
 So always make sure the cover is adequate for your needs.
 If your contents, for instance, are significantly under-insured you'll only be paid a relative proportion of the value of your loss if you claim.

 Where insurers do offer additional cover at extra cost, you can tailor the home insurance to your needs.